 Whether or not your face makes sense, go get this book.

-To purchase a copy of or read a synopsis for J.R.
+To purchase a copy of or read the synopsis for J.R.
 Rogue’s I Like You, I Love Her, click here.